IBM/integrity-enforcer/docs/README_SIGNER_CONFIG.md

 ## Signer Configuration

 ### This CR should not be edited directly.
-Usually, SignPolicy CR is automatically created/updated using `signPolicy` config in IntegrityShield CR.
+Usually, SignConfig CR is automatically created/updated using `signConfig` config in IntegrityShield CR.
 Please note that operator would reconcile the resource with the original one and it might remove your direct changes.

 ### Define signer for each namespaces

-SignPolicy is a custom resource to define who can be a valid signer for resources in a namespace or for cluster scope resources.
+SignConfig is a custom resource to define who can be a valid signer for resources in a namespace or for cluster scope resources.
-Only a SignPolicy which is created in IShield namespace (`integrity-shield-operator-system` in this doc) by operator is valid and all other instances are not used by IShield.
+Only a SignConfig which is created in IShield namespace (`integrity-shield-operator-system` in this doc) by operator is valid and all other instances are not used by IShield.

-To update SignPolicy after IShield deployment, please update the `signPolicy` in IntegrityShield CR.
+To update SignConfig after IShield deployment, please update the `signConfig` in IntegrityShield CR.

 Example below is to define
 - signer `signer-a` is identified when email of subject of signature is `signer@enterprise.com` and the verification key for this subject is included in `sample-keyring` secret